 In 2007, Joca was arrested, opening the door for Nem to become the top leader of Amigos dos Amigos.
 Under Nem’s leadership, the gang opted less for violence as a means of control and more for building community support and buying off corrupt police.
 The reduction in violence was good for business and attracted less negative attention to Rocinha, helping to turn it into one of the most lucrative drug markets in the city.
 Sales of cocaine and marijuana in Rocinha and neighboring Vidigal are estimated to have brought in yearly profits of more than 100 million reais ($60 million) during Nem’s reign.

-He functioned as an old-style mafia boss, wielding total power within Rocinha, and was able to order a curfew on residents before the favela was occupied by security forces as part of the police pacification program (UPP).
-An interview he gave to a reporter shortly before his arrest painted a picture of a man who exerted relatively benign social control in his community, adjudicating disputes between residents, who call him “the president.”
-He claimed that there was hardly any theft within the favela, that he did not allow the sale of crack cocaine there, and that he supported some policing initiatives.
+Nem functioned as an old-style mafia boss, wielding total power within Rocinha, with the backing of a personal army of some 200 gunmen and a makeshift social welfare system that provided services to residents.
+An interview he gave to a reporter shortly before his 2011 arrest painted a picture of a man who exerted relatively benign social control in his community, adjudicating disputes between residents.
+He claimed that there was hardly any theft within the neighborhood, that he did not allow the sale of crack cocaine there, and that he supported some policing initiatives.
 Nem has since denounced combative militarized approaches to addressing violence in Rocinha and has suggested that long-term programs focused on education and healthcare, as well as drug legalization, would be more effective at taking down traffickers.

 Nem attempted to fake his own death in January 2010 in order to retire and evade capture.
 He had a death certificate made up, and a fake identity prepared, but the scheme was discovered before he could carry it out.

 Allies and Enemies

-Amigos dos Amigos’ biggest enemies are Rio’s other two biggest drug gangs, the Red Command and the Terceiro Comando Puro (Pure Third Command – TCP).
+Amigos dos Amigos’ main enemies are Rio de Janeiro’s other two biggest drug gangs, the Red Command and the Pure Third Command (Terceiro Comando Puro – TCP).